 If tenants request repairs, they must put their request in writing.

-- Sending notice – The tenant must send the notice and allow the landlord 5 days to make necessary repairs or 14 days to contract outside services to complete the repairs.
+- Sending Notice – The tenant must send the notice and allow the landlord five days to make necessary repairs or 14 days to contract outside services to complete the repairs.

-- Landlord access – Tenants are required to give the landlord access to the property to make necessary repairs.
-However, a landlord must give tenants “reasonable” notice unless:
+- Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs.
+A landlord must give tenants “reasonable” notice unless: